 Your local market

-If your goals, the local market and your finances all align, then it might be time to buy a home.
-Here’s how you go about that process:
+If your goals, the local market, and your finances all line up, then it might be time to buy your first house.

 Here’s where to start: